Enrollment full for the Summer 2018 Session

 Lily Ibur is a 2015 graduate of Clayton High School.
 She performs in a band with her sister called Bella & Lily and after signing a management deal in 2016 decided to pursue a career in music.
 In addition to working as a singer/songwriter, Lily was a student in Gifted Arts for six years and has worked as an intern for two years.
 She and her sister, Bella, have performed and worked with producers in Nashville, Austin, New York, and Los Angeles.
 They have their first single called “Jeans” coming out from Universal Music early this summer.
 You can check them out at http://bellaandlily.com/ or on Facebook under https://www.facebook.com/BELLAandLILY/

-Sydney Cimarolli is completing her junior year at Webster Groves High School.
+Sydney Cimarolli is completing her senior year at Webster Groves High School.
 Sydney has been a part of the Gifted Arts since 2012.
 She was a finalist in the Labute New Theater Festival in 2015 and received a Gold and Silver key in the 2017 Scholastic Art and Writing Awards.
 Aside from writing, Sydney enjoys reading, acting, and hiking.
 In 2018, Sydney is attending American University.

-Ella Genoese is completing her junior at Nerinx Hall High School.
+Ella Genovese is completing her senior year at Nerinx Hall High School.
 She has been a student of The Gifted Arts Program since 2013.
-Ella won the River Styx Founder’s Award for Poetry and Silver Keys for a Photography and Short Story in the 2017 Scholastic Art and Writing Awards.
-Alongside writing, she enjoys reading, watching and making short films, two of which have been part of the Official Selection for the All American High School Film Festival and the St. Louis International Film Festival.
+Ella won the River Styx Founder’s Award for Poetry and two Silver Keys for a photograph and a short story in the 2017 Scholastic Art and Writing Awards.
+Alongside writing, she enjoys making short films, two of which have been part of the Official Selection for the All American High School Film Festival and the St. Louis International Film Festival.
 Ella is attending Chapman University’s Dodge College of Film and Media Arts.

-Olivia Bickford is entering her junior year at Webster Groves High School.
+Olivia Bickford is entering her senior year at Webster Groves High School.
 She has been in Gifted Arts since the summer before seventh grade.
 Olivia is involved in Webster Groves High A Cappella and has been featured in the school’s literary magazine, The Branch.
-She was an intern last summer in Gifted Arts and is looking forward to working with the younger kids in the program this coming summer.
+She was an intern last summer in Gifted Arts and is looking forward to returning this summer.